lucianosrp/frame-check/docs/contributing/adding-dataframe-method.md

 ## Overview

-DataFrame methods are registered in the `DF` class registry using the `@DF.method()` decorator.
+DataFrame methods are registered in the `DF` class registry using the `@DF.register()` decorator.
 Each handler receives the current columns and parsed arguments, then returns the updated column state.

 **Location**: `frame-check-core/src/frame_check_core/ast/dataframe.py`